AleksandrStorozhenko/ConwayTransducer/README.md

 # Conway’s Cosmological Theorem and Automata Theory: A C++ Implementation

-This repository provides the C++ implementation supporting the computational proofs detailed in the paper *"Conway’s Cosmological Theorem and Automata Theory"*, accepted in *The American Mathematical Monthly*.
+This repository provides the C++ implementation supporting the computational proofs detailed in our *The American Mathematical Monthly* paper *"Conway’s Cosmological Theorem and Automata Theory"*.
 The work introduces a novel approach to Conway’s theorem using automata theory, providing a systematic understanding that was not achieved by previous *ad hoc* proofs.
 This implementation complements the theoretical developments by offering a rigorous computational demonstration of the key results.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/a8e8554c-b08b-4349-a50b-17feef4431a4" alt="eureka46 (2)" width="450"/>